esokullu/PIP/README.md

 #hack-mvc

-hack-mvc is an MVC framework for the hack language. hack-mvc is a fork of PIP, uses mustache.php for View, and Models both mysql and DynamoDB. /** change the rest. **/ PIP aims to be as simple as possible to set up and use.
+hack-mvc is an MVC framework for the hack language. hack-mvc is a fork of PIP, and Models mysql.

+hack-mvc aims to be as simple as possible to set up, use and fork.

 Visit [http://esokullu.github.com/hack-mvc](http://esokullu.github.com/hack-mvc/) for more information and documentation.

 ## Requirements

-* PHP 5.1 or greater
-* MySQL 4.1.2 or greater
+* hhvm 3.0 or greater
-* The mod_rewrite Apache module
+* The mod_rewrite module (of any web server as long as you know what you're doing)

 ## Installation